-The 12-member Board of Governors oversees Red River College on behalf of the people of Manitoba and is responsible to the provincial government’s Minister of Advanced Education and Literacy.
+The 12-member Board of Governors oversees Red River College on behalf of the Manitoba government and is responsible to the Minister of Advanced Education and Literacy.
 Board membership includes one employee member elected by the College staff, the President of the RRC Students’ Association, and ten community members appointed by the Lieutenant-Governor-in-Council upon recommendation of the Minister of Advanced Education and Literacy.
 The College President is an ex-officio, non-voting member of the Board.
 The ten community Board members may be appointed for up to two 3-year terms, the employee member may serve two 2-year terms, and the Students’ Association President may serve for up to one year.